boostorg/leaf/doc/whitepaper.md

 ### 4.4.
 Communicating all error information with type-safety

-The error-handling strategies we discussed so far work well as long as automatically-printed (or logged) error information is sufficient.
-And while there are many problem domains where this is true, we still need a solution for the case when error-handling code has to react to failures intelligently and to understand the available error information, rather than just print it for a developer to analyze.
-This requires that the various error objects delivered to an *error-handling* function retain their static type even as they cross library boundaries; for example, in case of errors, the `flags` argument passed to `open()` should be communicated as an `int` rather than a `std::string`.
+The error handling strategies we discussed so far work well as long as automatically-printed (or logged) error information is sufficient.
+And while there are many problem domains where this is true, we still need a solution for the case when error handling code has to react to failures intelligently and to understand the available error information, rather than just print it for a developer to analyze.
+This requires that the various error objects delivered to an *error handling* function retain their static type even as they cross library boundaries; for example, in case of errors, the `flags` argument passed to `open()` should be communicated as an `int` rather than a `std::string`.

 More generally, this is known as "The Interoperability Problem".
 The following analysis is from Niall Douglas:<sup>[1](#reference)</sup>